vlad17/linreg/README.md

 conda activate linreg-env
 ```

-Use `conda env export > environment.yaml` to save new dependencies.
+Use `conda env export --no-builds > environment.yaml` to save new dependencies.

 To be done when dependencies update in the yaml file but your local environment is out of date, use `conda env update -f environment.yaml --prune`.